Introduction

 • Guarantee of goods reception

-• Extra at the production steps
+• Extra checks at the production steps

 • Minimum upon receipt and after production